canalplus/rx-player/doc/api/Loading_a_Content.md

 transport option</a>)
 </div>

 Configuration linked to [Manifest](../Getting_Started/Glossary.md#manifest) and segment requests.
 This object can take the following properties (all are optional):

+- `segment` (`object|undefined`): If set, segment-specific request configuration.
+That object can contain any of the following properties:

-- `segmentRetry` (`Number`): Maximum number of times a segment request will be retried when an error happen - only on some condition [1].
+    - `maxRetry` (`number|undefined`): Maximum number of times a segment request will be retried when an error happen - only on some condition [1].

       Those retry will be done with a progressive delay, to avoid overloading a CDN.
 When this count is reached, the player will stop and throw a fatal error.

       Defaults to `4`.

+    - `timeout` (`number|undefined`): Timeout, in milliseconds, after which segment requests are aborted and, depending on other options, retried.

+      To set to `-1` for no timeout.

+      `undefined` (the default) will lead to a default, large, timeout being used.

+- `manifest` (`object|undefined`): If set, manifest-specific request configuration.
+That object can contain any of the following properties:

-- `manifestRetry` (`Number`): Maximum number of times a Manifest request will be retried when a request error happen - only on some condition [1].
+    - `maxRetry` (`number|undefined`): Maximum number of times a Manifest request will be retried when a request error happen - only on some condition [1].
       Defaults to `4`.

       Those retry will be done with a progressive delay, to avoid overloading a CDN.
 When this count is reached, the player will stop and throw a fatal error.

       Defaults to `4`.

-- `offlineRetry` (`Number`): Maximum number of times a request will be retried when the request fails because the user is offline.

-  Those retry will be done with a progressive delay, to avoid overloading the user's ressources.
-When this count is reached, the player will stop and throw a fatal error.

-  Defaults to `Infinity`.

-- `manifestRequestTimeout` (`Number|undefined`): Timeout, in milliseconds, after which manifest requests are aborted and, depending on other options, retried.
+    - `timeout` (`number|undefined`): Timeout, in milliseconds, after which manifest requests are aborted and, depending on other options, retried.

-  To set to `-1` for no timeout.

-  `undefined` (the default) will lead to a default, large, timeout being used.

-- `segmentRequestTimeout` (`Number|undefined`): Timeout, in milliseconds, after which segment requests are aborted and, depending on other options, retried.

       To set to `-1` for no timeout.

       `undefined` (the default) will lead to a default, large, timeout being used.

 [1] To retry a request, one of the following condition should be met: